robcarver17/pysystemtrade/docs/userguide.md

 4. Modified stages should use the same name as their parent, or the wiring will go haywire.
 They should however use a different description, which goes in the attribute `description` attribute.
 5. Consider using a [*switching*](#switch_persistence) stage like [class `ForecastCombine`](/systems/forecast_combine.py) (there are similar switches for forecast scaling and portfolios).
 6. Think about whether you need to protect part of the system cache for this stage output [system caching](#caching).
 To do this create a list in the attribute `_protected` with the item names you wish to protect.
+6a.
+Similarly if you're going to cache complex objects that won't pickle easily (like accountCurve objects) you need to add the item name to the attribute '_nopickle'.
 7. If you're inheriting from another stage be sure to add to it's list of protected items, rather than replacing it.
 8. Use non-cached input methods to get data from other stages.
 Be wary of accessing internal methods in other stages; try to stick to output methods only.
 9. Use cached input methods to get data from the system data object (since this is the first time it will be cached).
 Again only access public methods of the system data object.